jesserockz/esphome-inkplate-agenda/README.md

 and push them to your Inkplate6 running ESPHome with the included [inkplate.yaml](inkplate.yaml).

+## Warning

+The YAML file uses configuration that is not merged into ESPHome yet.
+It is for the touch pad interrupts to wake the inkplate on demand for a forced data refresh or to OTA flash it.

 ## Basic flow of events

 1. Inkplate wakes up from deep sleep